 During the installation, IBM Spectrum Protect Snapshot automatically creates a new key pair and a self-signed certificate if no default certificate exists.
 The key pair is stored in the local key database file.
-The self-signed certificate is created from the key pair and automatically distributed to all backup and cloning servers by the setup script through the existing SSH remote deployment mechanisms.
+The self-signed certificate is created from the key pair and automatically distributed to all backup and cloning servers during the configuration process with the Configuration Wizard.